Stacking-dependent magnetic ordering in bilayer ScI$_{2}$: Results and Discussions

 The stacking-dependent magnetic behavior of bilayer ScI$_2$ is governed by the nature and strength of magnetic exchange interactions within and between the layers.
 To quantify these interactions, total energies obtained from first-principles calculations were mapped onto an effective Heisenberg spin Hamiltonian of the form

 where $J_{ij}$ denotes the magnetic exchange coupling between spins $\mathbf{S}_i$ and $\mathbf{S}_j$, and the summation runs over relevant intra- and interlayer neighbor pairs.
 Within this convention, positive (negative) values of $J_{ij}$ correspond to ferromagnetic (antiferromagnetic) exchange interactions.
+For bilayer ScI$_2$, we considered the dominant intralayer first nearest-neighbor exchange interaction ($J_{\parallel}$) together with the first and second nearest-neighbor interlayer exchange interactions ($J_{1}$ and $J_{2}$), which primarily determine the magnetic ground-state ordering.
+The $J_1$ and $J_2$ exchange interactions were estimated using the shortest Sc–Sc bond distances and the dominant I-mediated superexchange pathways in the bilayer structure.
+Since longer-range interactions are significantly weaker due to the increased atomic separation and reduced orbital overlap, exchange terms beyond the second nearest neighbors were neglected in the effective Heisenberg Hamiltonian.
+The corresponding exchange paths and bond lengths are illustrated in Fig.~\Ref{fig:stacking}(e).
+The exchange parameters were extracted using an energy-mapping approach based on the total energies of several ordered collinear spin configurations, including the FM state and different AFM arrangements specifically considered to isolate the individual exchange pathways.
+These configurations include one intralayer AFM state and two distinct interlayer AFM states corresponding to the first and second nearest-neighbor interlayer couplings.
+A detailed description of the magnetic configurations and the corresponding energy-mapping procedure is provided in the Supplementary Information (Sec.~S4 and Table~S1).
 For monolayer ScI$_2$, the magnetic interaction is dominated by the nearest-neighbor (1NN) intralayer exchange between localized Sc moments.
 From the DFT calculations, the 1NN intralayer exchange constant is estimated to be $J_{\parallel}^{\mathrm{1NN}} = 33.2$ meV, indicating a strong ferromagnetic coupling within a monolayer.
 This relatively large energy scale is consistent with the narrow Sc-$d$-derived bands near the Fermi level and serves as the reference interaction strength for the bilayer systems.
 In the bilayer calculations, the intralayer exchange interaction is found to remain nearly unchanged, reflecting the weak influence of interlayer van der Waals bonding on the intrinsic magnetic coupling within each layer.

 In contrast, the interlayer magnetic exchange interaction exhibits a pronounced dependence on the stacking configuration.
 By comparing total energies corresponding to ferromagnetic and antiferromagnetic alignments of the magnetic moments in the two layers, both nearest-neighbor (1NN) and second- nearest-neighbor (2NN) interlayer exchange interactions were extracted.
 The resulting exchange constants for all stacking configurations are summarized in Table~\ref{tab:Mag_exchng}.
 For the AA-stacked bilayer, the 1NN interlayer exchange interaction is ferromagnetic with a value of 0.93 meV, while the corresponding 2NN interaction amounts to 0.17 meV.
 In the AB-stacked configuration, both 1NN and 2NN interlayer exchange interactions become antiferromagnetic, with values of $-0.27$ meV and $-0.125$ meV, respectively.
 For the BA stacking, the interlayer exchange reverts to a ferromagnetic character, with 1NN and 2NN exchange constants of 0.16 meV and 0.083 meV, respectively.